Xionse/Contact-Form-with-Email-Notification-and-Captcha/README.md

 2. Captcha to prevent spam messages from bots and automated systems
 3. Email notification when a visitor sends a message
 4. Responsive design that works on all devices

+# Installation

+To use the contact form on your website, follow these steps: